River Idle: Conservation and wildlife

-There are four areas of grassland adjacent to the lower Idle, which are subject to periodic flooding, and which provide habitat for wintering and breeding birds.
-They form the Idle Washlands, which was used as grazing pasture during the summer months and was often covered by shallow flooding in the winter.
-During the 1980s, flood defence work and land drainage reduced this area considerably.
-Some work was subsequently carried out under the National Environment Programme to ensure that the wildfowl and wader habitat was not lost completely, and the Environment Agency produced a water level management plan to further protect the area.

 The River Idle now forms the eastern boundary of the Idle Valley Nature Reserve, with redundant gravel quarries to the west of the river creating wetland areas.
-Much of the reserve was formerly part of an active quarrying operation run by the construction group Tarmac between the late 1940s and 2012.
+Much of the reserve was formerly part of an active quarrying operation, which began in the mid-1940s and was run by the construction group Tarmac from 1981 until 2011.
 Tarmac sold part of the quarry to the Nottinghamshire Wildlife Trust in 1989, donating further land in 2009 as it wound down its quarrying operations.
-The reserve was extended even further when land was acquired from Hanson Quarries and when the settling lagoons of EDF Energy's paraformaldehyde disposal plant were closed in the 1990s and became part of the reserve.
+The reserve was extended even further when land was acquired from Hanson Quarries and when the settling lagoons of EDF Energy's pulverised fuel ash disposal plant were closed in the 1990s and became part of the reserve.

 The reserve now comprises a total of 1100 acre making it the largest of the Nottinghamshire Wildlife Trust's reserves, one of the largest nature conservation sites in the East Midlands and the largest wetland area in Nottinghamshire.
 Some 781 acre of the Idle Valley Nature Reserve have been designated as an SSSI since 2002.
 The area supports a wide variety of wildlife, birds and fish, including many endangered species.
-Parts of the Mother Drain, for example, are a designated SSSI because they support an exceptional variety of invertebrates.
+Parts of the Mother Drain at Misterton are a designated SSSI because they support an exceptional variety of invertebrates.

+Between Bawtry Bridge and Idle Stop there are four geographically separated washlands which together form the Idle Washlands Site of Special Scientific Interest (SSSI).
+Each of them consists of floodplain grazing marsh, and contains wet and dry grassland, open water, swamp and fen.
+They are located at Bawtry-Newington, Mission West, Mission East and Idle Stop.
+They were designated because of the plants found within them, but are also notable because they provide habitat for large numbers of breeding and over-wintering birds.
+620 acre of washland were designated in 1972, but following the completion of the River Idle Improvement Scheme in 1982, which improved flood defences and land drainage along the river corridor, regular winter flooding of the washlands was reduced, and the SSSI was reduced to 219 acre in 1983.
+Some work was subsequently carried out under the National Environment Programme to ensure that the wildfowl and wader habitat was not lost completely, and the Environment Agency produced a water level management plan to further protect the area.

+In early 2013, Heidelberg Materials UK, who have extracted sand and gravel near Newington and Misson for over 30 years, restored 62 acre of the site to benefit wildlife, creating an area of wet grassland.
+This was extended in 2019 when they created 27 acre of reedbed and another 47 acre of wet grassland.
+The project included a viewing platform to allow visitors to see the restored site and its wildlife.
+A further 30 acre of land which was formerly Misson Quarry were restored for agriculture, shielded around its edges by 2500 new trees and 770 yd of hedgerows.
+Hansons will continue to be responsible for the management of the habitat for 26 years.